Top 10 Safest Cities in Massachusetts for 2025

-As a resident of Massachusetts, you might like to know about the Massachusetts crime rate, whether you live in one of its safest cities, and how home security solutions could benefit you.
+As a resident of Massachusetts, you might like to know about the crime rate in Massachusetts, whether you live in one of its safest cities, and how home security solutions could benefit you.
 After all, the global pandemic brought with it a spike in national crime rates.
 Although those statistics have slowly decreased since 2020, they haven’t fallen back to pre-pandemic numbers yet.

-The Council of Criminal Justice reports that while nationwide violent crimes have decreased in 2023, thefts and property damage continue climbing.
+While violent crimes are trending down, we’ve still seen thefts and property damage continue climbing.
 Could your Massachusetts property fall prey to rising theft rates?
 Should you invest in an alarm system to thwart would-be burglars?

 Home Security Life’s team of security professionals dug into national and state-level statistics to provide answers to your questions.